jesusizq/2DPolygonTriangulator/README.md

 1. Open the frontend in your browser
 2. Click on the left canvas to draw a polygon
 3. Complete the polygon by clicking near the first point
-4. Click "Triangulate" to see the result
+4. Click "Triangulate" buttons to see the result

 ### 2. File Upload